Bering/Wanderer/README.md

 Wanderer
 ========

-Pretty simple game about wandering around in a space ship.
+Pretty simple text-based game about wandering around in a space ship.

 Inpired by the Expeditionary Force books.